MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 ![Hardware IDs](images/disk-drive-hardware-id.png)

-Windows uses compatible IDs to select a device driver if the operating system cannot find a match with the device ID or any of the other hardware IDs.
+Compatible IDs are identifiers that Windows uses to select a device driver if the operating system cannot find a match with the device ID or any of the other hardware IDs.
 Compatible IDs are listed in the order of decreasing suitability.
 These strings are often generic.
 When a match is made using a compatible ID, you might only the most basic functions of the device.

+[!Note]
 Some physical devices create one or more logical devices when they are installed.
 Each logical device might handle part of the functionality of the physical device.
 For example, a multi-function device, such as an all-in-one scanner/fax/printer, might have a different device identification string for each function.